Sentry Page Protection

 Exchange rates surface as an aggregate demand determinant because they effect the relative prices of imports and exports, and thus the net exports component of aggregate expenditures.
 When exchange rates change, the relative prices of exports and imports also change, which causes exports, imports, net exports, and thus aggregate demand to change.

-An appreciation (increase) of the exchange rate, that is, the price of buying foreign currency in terms of domestic currency increases, causes an increase in net exports and an increase in aggregate demand.
+An appreciation (increase) of the exchange rate, that is, the price of buying foreign currency in terms of domestic currency increases, causes a decrease in net exports and an decrease in aggregate demand.

-A depreciation (decrease) of the exchange rate, that is, the price of buying foreign currency in terms of domestic currency decreases, causes a decrease in net exports and a decrease in aggregate demand.
+A depreciation (decrease) of the exchange rate, that is, the price of buying foreign currency in terms of domestic currency decreases, causes an increase in net exports and an increase in aggregate demand.

-On the other side of the net export equation, British consumers pay less for goods purchased from US producers (that is, exports).
+On the other side of the net export equation, British consumers pay less for goods purchased from US producers (that is, imports).
 An American publisher selling books into the UK market for US$20 costs British consumers £10 at the original exchange rate and £8 at the new exchange rate.
-At this lower price, British consumers are bound to buy more American-made products, causing exports to increase.
+At this lower price, British consumers are bound to buy more American-made products, causing US imports to the UK to increase.

 With imports falling and exports rising, net exports unquestionably increase.
 And with this increase in net exports goes an increase in aggregate demand.
 The higher exchange rates cause an increase in aggregate demand, which is a rightward shift of the aggregate demand curve.